Ralf Brown

 Machine Translation

-I have worked primarily on example-based machine translation (EBMT), a data-driven translation approach that originated a few years before statistical machine translation characterized by the use of individual examples from the training corpus during translation.
+Until 2011, I worked primarily on example-based machine translation (EBMT), a data-driven translation approach that originated a few years before statistical machine translation, characterized by the use of individual examples from the training corpus during translation.
 I have also applied my EBMT system to cross-language information retrieval and speech-to-speech translation.

 Digital Forensics

 I have worked on reconstructing corrupted ZIP archives and on extracting text in arbitrary encodings from files and raw disk images.
-As part of this work, I developed language identification for more than 1,300 languages, and am continuing to improve the accuracy with which languages can be identified.
+As part of this work, I developed language identification for more than 1,300 languages (since expanded to more than 2,000 languages), and am continuing to improve the accuracy with which languages can be identified.

 Information Extraction